 Once you’ve uncovered some low-to-medium competition keywords with serious business intent, add them to your keywords watchlist with a single click.
 You’re going to use them later as inspiration for future content.

-Another way to cut this data is to discover the most popular pages on any website with Traffic Analytics.
+Another way to cut this data is to discover the most popular pages on any site with website Traffic Analytics.

 It gives you the run down on any website on the internet with traffic estimates, top pages and referrers but I found it to be of limited value without the $200 per month upgrade to the next tier.
 Similarly so Market Explorer - a new feature designed to identify a rival’s main competitors.
 Its result for my searches on producthunt.com were largely irrelevant, throwing up news sites, hosting companies and even Amazon.
 Not entirely out beyond the first 10 pages of results but you’re likely to find far more value in Domain Analysis.

-It’s time to put those well-researched keywords to good use with SEMrush’s excellent content writing tools.
+It’s time to put those well-researched keywords to good use with Semrush’s excellent Content Marketing Toolkit.

 Before you do, Topic Research is alternative take on Keyword Analytics that can bring up some promising content ideas.
 So, using ‘marketing tools’ as an example again, this breaks out into 30-odd niches such as ‘high quality’, ‘lead generation’ and the like.

 Unfortunately, that’s where access ends on the basic plan.
-An upgrade to Guru ($199 per month) opens up SEMrush’s Content Marketing Platform which includes help to:
+An upgrade to Guru ($229 per month) opens up Semrush’s Content Marketing Platform which includes help to:

-And don’t forget, all of it can be used for free with the SEMrush 7-day trial.
+And don’t forget, all of it can be used for free with an exclusive 14-day SEMrush trial with Surges.

 I must admit, as a copywriter I thought it would be a gimmick.
 How wrong I was!